Work Performance Agreement (WPA) and taxes in 2026

 You must ask your employer for an annual tax statement by 15 February of the following year and attach the necessary documents.
 However, as an agreement worker, you are not always entitled to use this option.
 There are several conditions that must be met:

 As the text shows, the work arrangement and taxes are closely related.
 Whether you pay tax on a DPP depends on the amount of income and the declaration you sign.
-In addition, the thresholds for DPP levies are changing in 2025.
-So keep an eye on the latest information, especially if you plan to take out a DPP with more than one employer at the same time.
-And don’t forget – a work arrangement tax return could be the key to your refund.
+In addition, the thresholds change regularly.
+So keep an eye on the latest information, especially if you are planning to take out a DPP with more than one employer at the same time.
+And don’t forget – your tax return could be the key to your refund.

 Summary